Leadership and Sustainability in Belize

 Approximate travel costs*:

 *These expenses are estimates subject to change.
-Cost of tuition is additional.
+Cost of tuition is additional to the fees outlined above.

 Contact: Paul Kosempel at Paul.Kosempel@du.edu